webmaeistro/devz-docz/remote-worker/distributed-workers.md

 ### Device management

-Martin's experience maintains my devices via a tool called Fleetsmith.
+I maintains my devices via a tool called Fleetsmith.
 This means if I need to give device images to a client, or if I lose a laptop or a password, we’ll be able to respond.
 I literally had a laptop stolen out from the hands of one of my employees and were able to remotely wipe the drive minutes later.

 ### Backup